kul-amr/package_explorer/readme.txt

     - Lists all the installed packages ordered alphabetically.
     - Displays 10 records on every page.
     - Gives href for each package to check more details.
-    - Gives links to navigate to first, next and previous page.
+    - Gives links to navigate to the first, next and previous page.

     http://localhost:8080/api/packages/:packagename